-The film starts off with Sarah becoming the new girl at a catholic high school.
-While she starts off quiet and witty, she soon notices a group of three girls in goth-style clothing.
+The film starts off with Sarah (Robin Tunney) becoming the new girl at a Catholic high school.
+She starts off quiet and witty, but soon becomes involved with a group of three girls in goth-style clothing.
 Unlike the Heathers and Plastics however, these girls are feared and considered outcasts rather than popular and admired.
 They’re even rumored to be witches.
-They soon notice Sarah as well as Sarah actually has supernatural powers.
-Though reluctant at first, Sarah begins hanging out with the group.
-Eventually, she finds herself fascinated by the girls as they help her understand her powers through witchcraft.
+Sarah finds herself fascinated by the girls as they help her understand her own powers through witchcraft.
 It turns out that the three girls are in fact witches and also hold powers like Sarah.
 With Sarah on board, the coven is officially complete.

 Things get complicated after Sarah goes on a date with Chris, a popular boy at school, who then spreads a rumor about her and dumps her in front of her friends.
 Hurt, Sarah and the girls (who have also been hurt by people in their lives) come together to use their powers for revenge.
 Initially, they each get what they want from their powers.
 But soon their plan begins to backfire and the friendship between the girls becomes strained.